joembedded/Open-SDI12-Blue/README.md

 # Open SDI12-Blue #
-_An open implementation for a SDI12 Sensor node, based on Ultra-Low-Power Bluetooth CPU_
+_An open implementation for a SDI-12 Sensor node, based on Ultra-Low-Power Bluetooth CPU_

 ## Features ##
-- Build your own SDI12 V1.3 compatible Ultra-Low-Power Sensor with (often) less than 50 lines of Code
+- Build your own SDI-12 V1.3 compatible Ultra-Low-Power Sensor with (often) less than 50 lines of Code
-- Use traditional SDII2 Bus or SDI12-Over-BLE to communicate with your Sensor
+- Use traditional SDI-12 Bus or SDI12-Over-BLE to communicate with your Sensor
 - No APP required, use Standard WEB-Blueooth-API (Live demo: [BLE API Live (in Repository LTX BLE Demo)](https://joembedded.github.io/ltx_ble_demo/ble_api/index.html)
 - Optional: Secure Firmware-Updates-over-BLE (via BLE-API), Access Control via PIN, ...
 - For humanitary, private or non-commercial use, this project is free!
 - ...

 *** This is Work In Pogress.
-If something fails (e.g. casued by changes in the software), please read the comments in the sources ***
+If something fails (e.g. casued by changes
+*** in the software), please read the comments in the sources.
+*** All sensors have been (basically) tested and SDI-12 V1.3 communication verified

 Current State:
 - Testsensor (Device Type 200): stable and tested